Skip to content

 }

-Once you have updated and saved the claude_desktop_config.json file, restart Claude Desktop and click on the MCP tools button (at the bottom right section of the prompt input) to view the available MCP tools.
+Once you have updated and saved the claude_desktop_config.json file, restart Claude Desktop.
+When the app first connects to the server, your browser opens so you can sign in to your Appwrite account and authorize access.
+You can then click on the MCP tools button (at the bottom right section of the prompt input) to view the available MCP tools.

 Claude Code

-If you are using the Claude Code CLI, you can use the following command in your terminal to configure the MCP server in the exact same manner:
+If you are using the Claude Code CLI, you can use the following command in your terminal to configure the MCP server:

 Bash